fbpx

 Country

-Fiji, Kiribati, Vanuatu, Papua New Guinea, Solomon Islands
+Fiji, Kiribati, Vanuatu, Papua New Guinea, Solomon Islands, Tuvalu

 Partners

-Methodist Church in Fiji, Kiribati Uniting Church, Presbyterian Church in Vanuatu, United Church in Papua New Guinea, United Church in the Solomon Islands (UCSI) and the Solomon Islands Christian Association (SICA).
+Methodist Church in Fiji, Kiribati Uniting Church, Presbyterian Church in Vanuatu, United Church in Papua New Guinea, United Church in the Solomon Islands, Tuvalu Christian Church

 Category